cretz/esgopeta/README.md

 Esgopeta is a Go implementation of the [Gun](https://github.com/amark/gun) distributed graph database.
 See the [Godoc](https://godoc.org/github.com/cretz/esgopeta/gun) for API details.

 **WARNING: This is an early proof-of-concept alpha version.
-Many pieces are not implemented.**
+Many pieces are not implemented or don't work.**

 Features: